Scalar Statistics

 Return the standard error of the mean for a collection x.
 A pre-computed mean may be provided.

-When not using weights, this is the (sample) standard deviation divided by the sample size.
+When not using weights, this is the (sample) standard deviation divided by the square root of the sample size.
 If weights are used, the variance of the sample mean is calculated as follows:

 • AnalyticWeights: Not implemented.